yadongliu/model_predictive_control/README.md

 probably should be close to 0.1.
 And looking ahead 15 to 20 steps seem to provide reasonable result in testing.

+Latency in actuation is accounted for by predicting the vehicle state ahead by 0.1s (100ms) before feeding it to the solver.
+Latency related code is in the function: _MPC::GetState()_

 ## Dependencies

 * cmake >= 3.5